 Follow news related to the UN’s independent human rights experts on Twitter @UN_SPExperts.

-Document Sources: Human Rights Council, Special Rapporteur on minority issues, Special Rapporteur on the rights to freedom of assembly and association, Special Rapporteur on the situation of human rights in the OPT
+Document Sources: Human Rights Council, Special Rapporteur on minority issues, Special Rapporteur on the right to peaceful assembly and association, Special Rapporteur on the situation of human rights in the OPT

 Subject: Holy places, House demolitions, Internally displaced persons, Jerusalem, Population, Protection, Settlements, Violence